cyue0016/polite_minor_thesis/README.md

 ## Project Description

-Based on the LSTM-CNN politeness model proposed in 2018 in [Niu's paper](https://arxiv.org/abs/1805.03162), I forked the repository and further modified the code needed to process the Stanford forum post data and assign politeness score using his model, then analysis is conducted on the stanford forum post dataset.
+Based on the LSTM-CNN politeness model proposed in 2018 in [Niu's paper](https://arxiv.org/abs/1805.03162), I forked the repository and further modified the code needed to process the Stanford forum post data and assign politeness score using his model, then further analysis was conducted on the stanford forum post dataset.

 # 1. LSTM-CNN Politeness Score